psychowood/cookidump/README.md

 * `outputdir` identifies the path of the output directory (will be created, if not already existent)
 * `-s` or `--separate-json` creates a separate JSON file for each recipe; otherwise, a single data file will be generated
 * `-l LOCALE` or `--locale LOCALE` preselects the locale for cookidoo website (end of domain, ex. de, it, etc.))
-* `-k` or `--keep-data` persists chrome data and cookies between runs, creates a local chrome-data directory and avoid logging in for each separate run
 * `--searchquery SEARCHQUERY` specifies the search query to use, copied from the site after setting filter(e.g. something like "/search/?context=recipes&categories=VrkNavCategory-RPF-013")
 * `-p` or `--pdf` saves recipe in pdf format, together with json and html
 * `--save-cookies` store cookies in local cookies.json file then exits; to be used with --headless or to avoid login on subsequent runs